What Potatoes Are Best for French Fries?

 • They are like a mix between russet potatoes and waxy potatoes.

-Yukon Gold potatoes Nutrition Facts
+Yukon Gold Potatoes Nutrition Facts

 Yukon Gold potatoes are a type of potato that is widely enjoyed for their unique flavor and texture.
 Some of the vital nutrition facts about Yukon Gold potatoes are as follows: